jersonmartinez/Learning-ReactJS/README.md

   - [Installation](#installation)

 # Learning-ReactJS
-This repository is to learn y practice React JS.
+This repository is to learn and practice React JS.

 ## Installation